kshaffer/kshaffer.github.io/_posts/2015-10-26-social-media-workshop.md

 categories: blog
 ---

-On October 26, I gave a workshop on social media and public scholarship for graduate students in the CU–Boulder College of Music.
-Following are notes and resources from that workshop, some of which was also part of my presentation at UT–Austin, [The Public Intellectual: Online Scholarship in the Humanities](http://kris.shaffermusic.com/2015/10/public-scholarship-and-the-digital-humanities-at-ut-austin/) (slides for that presentation can be found [here](http://kris.shaffermusic.com/2015/10/public-scholarship-and-the-digital-humanities-at-ut-austin/)).
-I hope these resources are valuable to others as well!
+*On October 26, I gave a workshop on social media and public scholarship for graduate students in the CU–Boulder College of Music.
+Following are notes and resources from that workshop, some of which were also part of my presentation at UT–Austin, [The Public Intellectual: Online Scholarship in the Humanities](http://kris.shaffermusic.com/2015/10/public-scholarship-and-the-digital-humanities-at-ut-austin/) (slides for that presentation can be found [here](http://kris.shaffermusic.com/2015/10/public-scholarship-and-the-digital-humanities-at-ut-austin/)).
+I hope these resources are valuable to others as well!*

 ## Audience and community